-SDG&E's emergency response centers on disruption of customer services and are divided primarily company commodity lines of services, electric and natural gas.
-These commodities rely on up IT platforms and their support in providing these services to customers, therefore IT also is part of the operational response.
+SDG&E's emergency response centers on disruption of customer services and are divided along company commodity lines of services, electric and natural gas.
+These commodities rely on our shared services IT platforms and their support in providing these services to customers and SoCalGas affiliate company, Sempra parent corporation.
+IT-Cybersecurity is therefore also part of the operational emergency response.
 Electric and natural gas services are the main 'product' of the company and have legal, regulatory standards, that have compliance requirements with financial fines that can be applicable.
-Hence, disruption of these services impacts the company at many levels of public safety, notification requirements and legal compliance.
+Hence, disruption of these services impacts the company at many levels of public safety, notification requirements, and legal compliance.
 The magnitude of the service disruption is classified into three emergency response categories: